rancher/elemental-docs/docs/customizing.md

 and the other remaining two are used as part of a LVM group where arbitrary logical volumes are created, formatted and mounted at boot time via an extended `fstab` file.

-For that use case the following files are required:
+For this example, the following files are required:

 * additional clout-init files to include within the installed system
 * additional installation hooks to prepare the LVM volumes at install time